jacekwasowski/licenses-list-generator/README.md

 # licenses-list-generator
-> Fetch licences types and texts from all dependencies (and their dependencies) from your project.
+> Fetch licences types and copies from all dependencies (and their dependencies) from your project.

 ## Inspiration
 Open Source & legal team and a massive number of manual work...